BurntToaster-Pirate15/Project-Prometheus/GDD.md

 * Turnip Boy Commits Tax Evasion (and other Zelda-like games)
 * Transister ("go to a new room, fight, explore" loop)
 * Hoplite (mobile game, how it blends combat with puzzle)
+* Into the Breach (seeing enemy intention, environmental interactions as part of core combat mechanic)

 ## Player Experience